With SDP, the Switchboard is Making a Comeback

 - The broker then stitches together the two outbound connections in the cloud, enabling private connectivity between the authorized user and specific app.

 Striking similarities, right?
-Even down to the ability to record detailed activity logs in real time and, in the case of SDP, auto-stream them to a SIEM provider for further analysis.
+Even down to the ability to record detailed activity logs in real time and, in the case of SDP and ZTNA, auto-stream them to a SIEM provider for further analysis.

-When it comes to security, SDP provides four key benefits:
+When it comes to security, SDP and ZTNA provide four key benefits:

 - Application access does not require access to the network or the use of a VPN.